zencart/documentation/content/user/template/font_awesome.md

     </script>
 ```

-Why upgrade!
-Why not… tons of new fonts, cool new things to work with such as stacked icons and svg’s.
-[Font Awesome ](https://fontawesome.com/start)

-By using the kit and loading both gives you time to work through your code while updating tags.
-The kit also stays up-to-date with new icons.

-## Some helpful instructions

-After reading up on the future of Scaleable Vector Graphics SVG, icon stacking, and new elements, it's getting interesting.
+### Coding Buttons

+I'll give you a couple examples of creating buttons with form input submit fields.
+Input buttons use the **value** field for the button wording.
+You can not use HTML coding in the value field as this `<input type="submit" value="<i class="fas fa-cart-plus"></i> Add to Cart">` well not work!

+#### Example 1
- 1) Example; to get input fields to display font icons in a CSS button is to change the code in your template files with button tags like the following.
+To get input fields to display font icons in a CSS button is to change the code in your template files with button tags like the following.

 Lets do the `includes/templates/YOURTEMPLATE/templates/tpl_product_info_display.php` The Add to Cart button code looks like this `zen_image_submit(BUTTON_IMAGE_IN_CART, BUTTON_IN_CART_ALT);` To add a Font Awesome add to cart icon we can changed it to `'<button class="cssButton submit_button" type="submit"><i class="fas fa-cart-plus"></i> ' .
 BUTTON_IN_CART_ALT . ' </button>' ; `